 What is ‘Cultivation’?

-Cultivation is divided into three parts: Holy Works, Prayer and Spiritual Training.
-In addition to these forms of spiritual cultivation, Dao cohorts also attend Devotional Offering, an important ritual ceremony which is held almost every month.
+Cultivation is divided into three parts: Holy Works, Ritual Prayer, and Spiritual Training.
+In addition to these forms of spiritual cultivation, Dao cohorts also attend Devotional Offering Ceremonies, key rituals which are held almost every month.

 Holy Works (Gongbu)